berryq460/TKHFinalProjectPhase1/README.md

 :herb:From plant API(Trefle)

-5. We are meeting requirements as a team by:
+*5. We are meeting project requirements as a team by:*

--Using HTML, CSS, and Javascript
+*Using HTML, CSS, and Javascript
--Using Axios to retrieve data from an external source, and render such data into the DOM.
+*Using Axios to retrieve data from an external source, and render such data into the DOM.
--Using flexbox
+*Using flexbox
--Implementing responsive design on 3 screen sizes, desktop, tablet and mobile using media queries.
+*Implementing responsive design on 3 screen sizes, desktop, tablet and mobile using media queries.
--Hosting on either Netlify or Surge.
+*Hosting on either Netlify or Surge.
--Using an ENV file if our API requires the use of an API Key
+*Using an ENV file if our API requires the use of an API Key

 6. Extras- Autocomplete bar, Google maps feature, 4 APIs